wpmetabox/docs/_docs/creating-meta-boxes.md

 Meta Box supports more than 40 field types.
 All fields share some common settings like `id`, `type`, but also offer unique settings per field type.
 See [this guide](/field-settings/) for more details.

-{% include alert.html content="Field ID is used as the meta key and the field value is used as the meta value when saving into the database." %}
+{% include alert.html content="Field ID is used as the meta key and the field value is used as the meta value when saving into the post meta table." %}

 In the example above, we use a `$prefix` for field ID.
 Although it's not mandatory, it's recommended to use a prefix to prevent from using the same field id with other scripts.